AdrienWehrle/earthspy/README.md

 ```

 - Using `pip` together with `conda` is usually a bad idea, but here `conda` installs all the dependencies and `pip` only sets up the associated paths, that's all! :+1:
-- Installation can be sped up using the fast cross-platform package manager [[https://mamba.readthedocs.io/en/latest/][mamba]] (reimplementation of the conda package manager in C++), simply use `mamba` instead of `conda` in the instructions above!
+- Installation can be sped up using the fast cross-platform package manager [mamba](https://mamba.readthedocs.io/en/latest/) (reimplementation of the conda package manager in C++), simply use `mamba` instead of `conda` in the instructions above!

 # Usage
-At present `earthspy` can be run by users within a couple of lines of Python code that execute three main tasks:
+At present `earthspy` can be run within a couple of lines of Python code that execute three main tasks:
 - set up a Sentinel Hub connection (for a given Sentinel Hub account)
 - set query parameters including Sentinel Hub API variables and `earthspy` additional ones (mainly for download efficiency)
 - send request

-Below is presented a simple application of `earthspy` for the download of Sentinel-2 data download around Ilulissat, Greenland for few days in August 2019 using a True Color custom script available on Sentinel Hub's [[https://custom-scripts.sentinel-hub.com][custom script online repository]].
-All other available data collections can be found [[https://sentinelhub-py.readthedocs.io/en/latest/examples/data_collections.html][here]].
+Below is presented a simple application of `earthspy` for the download of Sentinel-2 data download around Ilulissat, Greenland for a few days in August 2019 using a True Color custom script available on Sentinel Hub's [custom script online repository](https://custom-scripts.sentinel-hub.com).
+All other available data collections can be found [here](https://sentinelhub-py.readthedocs.io/en/latest/examples/data_collections.html).

 ```python